Explaining limb difference to your school community

 Talk about limb difference with other students

-Use the book sent to you by Reach (My Story – see below) to tell your child’s story, the teacher can use it to explain it to the others in the class to help them understand.
+Another great resource by Reach (My Story – see below) to tell your child’s story, the teacher can use it to explain it to the others in the class to help them understand.
+We send out a copy in our new members pack.

 Hold an information session about limb difference at school